jpacheco008/Cool-Ridings/README.md

 URL: (TBD)

 ## Project Description
 This full stack app is a bike shop with full front end and back end CRUD with authentification.
-Users with admin privileges will be able to add/delete items and edit items information.
+Users with admin privileges will be able to add/delete items and edit items information .
 ## Wireframes
 ![Wire Frame](https://puu.sh/H3Oqr/714b40e9e2.png)
 ## Component Hierarchy